Queen to appoint new prime minister at Balmoral Castle in break with royal tradition

 However, the monarch is currently on her summer break on the Scottish estate.

-Buckingham Palace initially announced the Queen was to interrupt her summer break to travel back to London to welcome either Ms Truss or Mr Sunak.
+Buckingham Palace initially announced the Queen was to interrupt her summer break to travel back to London to welcome Ms Truss.

 It has now been confirmed that, instead of travelling, the Queen will remain at Balmoral Castle in Aberdeenshire.